-We might have been wearing different clothes, with different people in a different time; and yet our experience of the place may have been more similar than I expected.
+We might have been wearing different clothes, with different people in a different time; and yet our experience of the place may have been very similar.
 Our creative interpretation of a place and its people is the most important thing.
 It doesn’t hurt however to inform our impressions with what others have already noticed.

 The Rest Is History

-If you’ve been on holiday for a few days and haven’t yet looked up the history of the place you’re visiting, make an effort to do so now (even if it’s just a Wikipedia drive-by over a continental breakfast).
+If you’ve been on holiday for a few days and haven’t yet looked up the history of the place you’re visiting, make an effort to do so now.
 Note the things you find most significant or interesting to you, then the next time you go out, it’s time to be a detective:

 - What physical evidence can you find from your readings?
 Is there anything that contradicts this?

 We can do the same when visiting places of interest or going on guided tours, being more discerning than usual and keeping our eyes open for anything significant.

 We may never use any of the information we collect, nor should we.
 It does however provide context and give us more room for choice as writers.
 I’m always happy to add an extra history string to my bow.

 Take Leave of One’s Senses: Not in That Sense

 If you only do one thing on this list, this is it.
 We can always do extra factual research when we get home.
 We can’t however, recapture our raw, sensual experience, the magic stuff when conveying ‘place’ to a reader.
 How can we expect them to feel transported, if we haven’t felt it ourselves?
 So let’s push the five senses to the max, as far as they’ll go: